SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. image:: ../_static/images/create-ku.png

-Once the Ku is created you can completing it by creating "contributions" - these might be questions you want to ask of the data, descriptions of a solution to a problem or anything in between.
+Once the Ku is created you can start working on it by creating "contributions" - these might be questions you want to ask about the data, descriptions of a solution to a problem or anything in between.

 The Ku contributions support full markdown formatting and even embedded media